Nagashima Resort ナガシマリゾート

 Drivers taking the local expressways should exit at either the Wangan-Nagashima Interchange or the Nagashima Interchange.

-Nagashima Spaland, the amusement park, has over 40 rides
+Nagashima Spaland, the amusement park, has 60 attractions

-You can choose from 16 natural onsen at Yuami no Shima, the hot spring resort
+You can choose from 17 natural onsen for both men and women at Yuami no Shima, the hot spring resort

 Nagashima Spaland amusement park

-The main attraction here is the roller coasters, including one that does a full vertical loop.
+The main attraction here is the roller coasters, including the highest ascending roller coaster in Japan.
 That may be an exciting way to get unique views of the Ise Bay area, but if you're not a thrill-seeker or you have small children in tow, the more low-key attractions may be more to your liking.

 Joyful Waterpark has plenty of slides and pools, including a wave pool.
 Note that it's only open in summer.
 (The exact dates change each year but it's generally open from the beginning of July to the end of September.)